paulie-o74/paul_thomas_pt/README.md

 ### Logo and Navigation Bar
 - Featured on all five pages.
 - The navbar is fully responsive and changes to a toggler (hamburger menu) on smaller screens and includes links to the Homepage, About page, Group training, Private training page and Contact page.
-- If a user hovers over a nav bar option in desktop mode a animated bar shows them which option they are choosing.
+- If a user hovers over a nav bar option in desktop mode an animated bar shows them which option they are choosing.

 ![Logo and navbar](/assets/images/nav-bar.png)
 ![Logo and navbar mobile](/assets/images/nav-bar-mobile.png)